theSage21/jaypore_ci/docs/source/index.rst

 configuration.

 Contributing
 ============

-- Main development happens on a self hosted gitea instance.
-- Source code is mirrored at `Github <https://github.com/theSage21/jaypore_ci>`_
+- Development happens on a self hosted gitea instance and the source code is mirrored at `Github <https://github.com/theSage21/jaypore_ci>`_.
 - If you are facing issues please file them on github.
-- If you want to open pull requests please open them on github.
-I'll try to review and merge them when I get time.
+- Please use `Github discussions <https://github.com/theSage21/jaypore_ci/discussions>`_ for describing problems / asking for help / adding ideas.
+- Jaypore CI is open source, but not openly developed yet so instead of submitting PRs, please fork the project and start a discussion.

 Reference
 =========